1Zpresso Q2 Review: The Best Hand Grinder for Travel?

 Of course, everything is relative, and you might make a 1-liter French press every morning.
 In that case, you’d probably be served better with an electric grinder or a hand grind with an enormous capacity such as the Lido 3.

-But if you mainly do pour overs and Aeropress the capacity of the Mini Q should be sufficient.
+But if you mainly do pour overs and AeroPress the capacity of the Q2 should be sufficient.

 A Flawless Design

-The 1Zpresso Mini Q is a rather minimalistic and beautiful grinder.
-The exterior is a brushed aluminum alloy.
+The 1Zpresso Q2 is a rather minimalistic and beautiful grinder.
+The exterior is a brushed aluminum alloy with a grip zone made of a slightly textured faux-wood.

 The dial of the burr is numbered, which makes it easier to adjust than many other hand grinders.
 The dial is located directly underneath the burr, and it’s quite simple to change.

-However, there are models out there that are easier to adjust, such as 1Zpresso’s top model E Pro.
+However, there are models out there that are easier to adjust, such as 1Zpresso’s top models in the K and J series.

 The grounds bin itself is relatively simple.
-It screws on and off easily, and don’t create much static.
+It screws on and off easily, and doesn’t create much static.

 All of these things aren’t groundbreaking in themselves, but the combined package is still lovely.
-When it comes to build quality, materials and design, 1Zpresso Mini Q rivals grinders at double the price.
+When it comes to build quality, materials and design, 1Zpresso Q2 rivals grinders at double the price.

 1Zpresso review: Grind consistency